-For sexually reproducing organisms, an important part of their fitness is a product of how well they compete for mating opportunities.
-This “sexual selection” was suggested to be a strong driver of evolution by Darwin, and has since been invoked to describe broad scale patterns of biodiversity.
-Only by studying the mechanistic and genetic links between sexual selection and reproductive isolation, will biologists be able to determine the influence of sexual selection on evolutionary processes.
+For sexually reproducing organisms, a large part of their fitness depends on how well they compete for and obtain mating opportunities.
+This “sexual selection” was recognized as a strong driver of evolution by Darwin, and has since been invoked to describe broad scale patterns of biodiversity.
+Only by studying the mechanistic and genetic links between sexual selection and reproductive isolation will biologists be able to determine the influence of this force on evolutionary processes generating biodiversity.

 My research focuses on the genetics and evolution of sexual interactions, mating behavior and speciation, especially prezygotic reproductive isolation, leveraging the power of multiple empirical systems in conjunction with new statistical approaches and theory.
 A challenge for understanding the evolution of prezygotic reproductive isolation is that many different forces shape the complex behaviors involved in sexual interactions.
 Thus, it is paramount to understand how traits, and their underlying genes, respond to these various selective pressures.
 My goal is to integrate understanding of behavioral phenotypes with the genes and molecular mechanisms underlying these traits.

 Postmating Prezyogitc Isolation